mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The government of Trexalon and the Trexalon Technical Consortium (TTC) it leads knows the Imperium will not tolerate armed resistance and can bring vast forces to bear if they start attacking Imperial facilities and ships.
 Resistance is thus below the level that will trigger an Imperial response.
 There are, however, rumors that the TTC is behind a number of insurrections and similar problems on pro-Imperial worlds.

 The world of Nirton is a Red Zone and there are three Amber Zones in the subsector.
 Pavabid is one of these, where the world government is a theocracy that follows the Pavabidian Heresy (as it is called elsewhere) of the Church of Stellar Divinity.
 Like other branches of the church, the Pavabidian version believes that stars are holy but maintains that all stars other than Pavabid’s are evil.
 Offworlders are from enemy stars and highly suspect.
-The world is governed from a flying palace that the locals, kept in a state of mid-tech ignorance, are told is kept aloft by divine favour.
+The world is governed from a flying palace that the locals, kept in a state of mid-tech ignorance, are told is kept aloft by divine favor.
 In fact, it was built on Glisten and uses gravitic technology.

 Bowman is the site of one of the largest planetoid fields in existence, which covers five orbital paths rather than one.
 The system has only one planet, a gas giant known as Bowman Prime, whose moons are inhabited, as are sections of the vast Bowman Belt.
 Most of the prospecting and mining in Bowman is done by independents and small firms but LSP has a large facility